Skip to main content

 Classroom Suggestions

-• Use the Michigan DNR site, linked below to explore the types of frogs and sounds that they make.
+• Use the Iowa DNR Frog and Toad Calls site to explore the types of frogs and sounds that they make.

-• A field trip to investigate temporarily captured eggs and possibly frogs or tadpoles.
+• Go on a field trip to investigate temporarily captured eggs and possibly frogs or tadpoles.
 Some pet stores sell tadpoles which could be kept in the classroom to see the change to a frog.
 If a tadpole from a natural environment is kept in the classroom, be sure it is returned to the same location.

-• You can create a frog chorus at home!
+• Create a classroom frog chorus.
 You need four people.
 The first person, in a slow deep voice, says, "potatoes, potatoes."
 That person is the voice of the bullfrog.
 Next, in a creaky voice someone repeats the phrase, "fried bacon."
 That's the voice of the leopard frog.
 The spring peepers have a high, fast call, so the next person should say, "tomatoes, tomatoes" over and over quickly in a high pitched voice.
 Finally the green frog joins the chorus.
 Jim Pease says that green frogs have no rhythm and sound like a broken banjo string.
 At random moments the fourth person should call out, "squash."
 All the sounds together will sound a little like a chorus of frogs in nature.
-Have fun!
-(Talk of Iowa--IPR)

 Iowa Core Alignment